9

 The Air looks like nothing else on the road.
 It’s not as big as it might appear in pictures (it’s just under five metres long, so a smidge more than a BMW 5 Series), and it has a modern sci-fi look that is not shouty, garish or ostentatious.
 Cool – that’s the word.
 It doesn’t seek to shock but will turn heads with its sleek, low-slung and atypical proportions.
 I think it will age well, too.

-The focus of the Air is not only on performance but efficiency, too.
+The focus of the Air is not only on performance but efficiency, too (indeed, it's the most important thing of all for EVs, as ex-CEO Peter Rawlinson told us).
 The battery, again designed in-house by Lucid, is a vast 112kWh, which gives it a range on the US EPA testing cycle of up to 516 miles, depending on the model.
 The battery can also be replenished as quickly as almost any EV yet seen, thanks to its 300kW charging speed.
-Find a 350kW DC charger and 300 miles ofrange can be added in just 21 minutes.
+Find a 350kW DC charger and 300 miles of range can be added in just 21 minutes.

-The slow start to the day allowed plenty of time to get to know the Air’s cabin, which, like the exterior, has a really refreshing feel to it.
+Like the exterior, the interior has a really refreshing feel to it.
 There’s an excellent mix of craftsmanship and technology, the former coming from trim and materials that include nappa leather, alpaca wool, Alcantara and carbon oak.
-Perceived quality is high, with none of the iffy panel gaps we found in the early-build car we drove last year.
+Perceived quality is high, with none of the iffy panel gaps we found in the early-build cars we'd previously driven.

 There is also great distinction in the colour palette between the front and the rear, the former being sportier and darker, while the latter is lighter and even more luxurious feeling.
 It’s what Lucid calls the ‘Tahoe’ interior colour scheme, and it feels both concept car-like and coherent.
 It’s a resounding success.

 Around town, it’s an easy car to place, drive and manoeuvre.
-It rides nicely, too.
-There’s a precise lightness to the controls, and all of that glass makes visibility excellent, even if you do sit lower than you would in most similarly sized EVs.
+It rides nicely, too, and there’s a precise lightness to the controls.

 The Lucid isn’t stupidly wide, either, like many cars have become, and it sits comfortably inside the dreaded two-metre mark that starts causing problems.
 One of Lucid’s goals for the Air was for it to be usable every day, and things such as a car’s footprint play a key part in that.